Diplomatic Security Service: Regional Security Officer (RSO)

-The DSS presence overseas is led at each embassy by a DSS Special Agent known as a Regional Security Officer (RSO), who is in charge of a Regional Security Office and serves as the senior law enforcement advisor and security attaché to the U.S. Ambassador.
+The DSS presence overseas is led at each embassy and consulate by a DSS special agent known as a regional security officer (RSO), who is in charge of the Regional Security Office, and serves as the senior law enforcement advisor and security attaché to the U.S. ambassador.

 Like all members of the Foreign Service, DSS agents cannot remain posted in the U.S. for more than six consecutive years and must eventually be assigned to an overseas post.
-Once assigned overseas, a DSS agent will typically serve first as a Special Agent called an Assistant Regional Security Officer (ARSO) in a Regional Security Office.
-Agents who enjoy the overseas lifestyle will try to get a second tour in a Special Agent slot at a large embassy, or possibly serve as a Regional Security Officer (RSO) at a small post or as a Deputy Regional Security Officer (DRSO) at a medium-sized post.
-Usually after two back-to-back overseas tours, agents will be encouraged to return to the U.S. and serve in a headquarters position before returning overseas as a Regional Security Officer.
+Once assigned overseas, a DSS agent will typically serve first as a special agent called an assistant regional security officer (ARSO) in a regional security office.
+Agents who enjoy the overseas lifestyle will try to get a second tour in a special agent slot at a large embassy, or possibly serve as a regional security officer (RSO) at a small post or as a deputy regional security officer (DRSO) at a medium-sized post.
+Usually after two back-to-back overseas tours, agents will be encouraged to return to the U.S. and serve in a headquarters position before returning overseas as a regional security officer.

-DSS has been expanding its criminal role overseas and now has many overseas fraud investigator positions.
-These positions are referred to as “I” positions – as in “Investigator” – and they are commonly referred to as ARSO-Is.
-These agents work out of the consular sections of embassies and consulates instead of the Regional Security Offices.
-The performance of these agents is rated by the RSO or the Deputy RSO and is reviewed by the Consul General.
+DSS has many special agents who serve as overseas criminal investigators (OCIs).
+These agents work out of the consular sections of embassies and consulates instead of the regional security offices.

+It is possible at larger overseas missions with multiple diplomatic facilities located in the same country to have multiple agents with the regional security officer title.
+India, for example, has an RSO position at the embassy at the Senior Foreign Service level and four other RSOs at the consulates at the significantly lower grade 3 level yet all of these agents have the same job title.
+Sometimes the title senior regional security officer will be used to help prevent confusion or to indicate that the agent is the most senior in the country.